James Parker (British politician)

 James Parker, CH (1863 – 11 February 1948) was a British Labour Party politician.

+Political career

 He was elected as Member of Parliament (MP) for Halifax at the 1906 general election, and held the seat until the town's representation was reduced to one seat at the 1918 general election.
 He did not stand again in Halifax, but instead stood in the Cannock division of Staffordshire, as a Coalition Labour candidate (i.e. a holder of the coalition coupon, supporting the Lloyd George's coalition government).
-He won the seat, but lost it, standing as a National Liberal at the 1922 general election.
+He won the seat, but lost it, standing as an independent but supporting the National Liberal at the 1922 general election.

 Parker was made a Member of the Order of the Companions of Honour by King George V in 1918.